uwgraphics/VEP-corpora/README.md

 # VEP-corpora
 Master metadata sheets for Visualizing English Print corpora

-To interact with metadata and Ubiqu+Ity spreadsheets (sort, merge, download), visit the Master Metadata tool for the [(VEP Early Modern Drama)](http://vep.cs.wisc.edu/masterSheet/showMaster.html?drama) and [(VEP Early Modern Science)](http://vep.cs.wisc.edu/masterSheet/showMaster.html?science) corpora.
+To interact with metadata and Ubiqu+Ity spreadsheets (sort, merge, download), visit the [VEP Metadata Builder](http://vep.cs.wisc.edu/metadataBuilder).

 Supported by an Andrew Mellon Foundation grant, the Visualizing English Print (VEP) project seeks to aid humanist scholarship by enabling the computational processing of hundreds of thousands of texts.
 VEP is a collaboration between literary scholars and computer scientists at the University of Wisconsin-Madison, the University of Strathclyde, and the Folger Shakespeare Library.
 The group designs digital tools and corpora that draw heavily on the work of the Text Creation Partnership, using TEI-encoded XML editions of printed early English books.